 CART models define the nodes through a top-down greedy process called recursive binary splitting.
-The process is top-down because it begins at the top of the tree with all observations in a single region and successively splits the predictor space.
-It is greedy because at each splitting step, the best split is made at that particular step without consideration to subsequent splits.
+Top-down because it begins at the top of the tree with all observations in a single region and successively splits the predictor space; and greedy because at each splitting step, the best split is made at that particular step without consideration to subsequent splits.

-The best split is the predictor variable and cut point that minimizes a cost function.
-The most common cost function for regression trees is the sum of squared residuals,
+The best split is the predictor variable and cut point that minimizes its cost function.
+For regression trees, that’s the sum of squared residuals.
+In Equation 6.1, \(A_k\) is node \(k\) of \(K\) nodes.

 CART repeats the splitting process for each child node until a stopping criterion is satisfied, usually when no node size surpasses a predefined maximum, or continued splitting does not improve the model significantly.
 CART may also impose a minimum number of observations in each node.